 It’s not that I always care what others think about me.
 I care a lot less than I used to.
 The older I get, the more I seem to be adopting a fuck it nonchalant approach to what others think of me.

 That said, these days I’m on stage a lot, which means I’m in front of lots of people on a regular basis, which means I’m exposed to lots of potential opinions about me.
 In other words, I now have lots of opportunities to totally wig out calmly notice my reaction to what other people might be thinking about me.

 Notice that I say might be thinking about me.
 Most of the time I have no idea what people are actually thinking.
 Especially when I’m on stage.
 The audience members might be smiling, they might be frowning.
 Ultimately, I have no idea what’s going on in their heads.

 Maybe they’re smiling because they just got a promotion at work.
 Maybe they’re frowning because their pants are too tight.

 What do I know?
-I’m just a Nerd Rapper.
+I’m just a Goofball Rapper.